 Now, just because you can take the MCAT up to seven times does not mean you should.
+Taking the MCAT multiple times does not mean you will definitely be accepted by medical school.
 Read about what are the easiest medical schools to get into and understand what are their entry requirements to avoid losing the chance to be accepted.

 To take the MCAT test, the MCAT is intended to demonstrate to admissions committees that you understand the course material and are prepared for the rigors of med school.
-Taking the MCAT test too many times is a red indication that you’re struggling.
+Taking the MCAT multiple times test or too many times is a red indication that you’re struggling.

 Contrary to popular misconception, your top score is not the only one sent to schools with your application.